Anuta: Society and culture

 Anuta has a human population of about 300.
 This is one of the highest population densities in the world, perhaps equalling that of Bangladesh.

 The island has two systems for naming villages (noporanga, or "dwelling places").
 In one system there are three villages called Mua, Muri, and St. John.
 Mua, meaning "front", is to the east.
 Muri, meaning "back" is west of Mua.
 After establishment of the Anglican church in 1916, a third village grew up to the west of Muri and took the name of the church, St. John.
 In the second system, Mua and Muri are combined under the name, Rotoapi, and contrasted with the new village which, in the second system, is called Vatiana.
 Anutans use the uninhabited island of Fatutaka, about 37 mi to the southeast, as a place to hunt birds.

+Anuta has preserved its canoe culture through the ages.
+The island with its population of just 300 has around 70 traditional dugout canoes of a very beautiful and specific V-eed hull design.
+The canoes are used in rotation with about 5-6 canoes in daily use for fishing at a time.
+After a few weeks they are checked and repaired and carefully stored among the houses in the villages under a cover of palm leaves.
+This method of usage has preserved the canoes for a very long time.
+They still have two large canoes built around the 1880s by a famous canoe builder, Pu Auekofe, who also built the Sacred Tikopia Canoe (Vaka Tapu) on display in Auckland War Memorial Museum (donated in 1916 to the bishop of Auckland on the island adopting Christianity).
+There is an even older canoe still in occasional use built two generations earlier, so probably in around 1820-30.
+This canoe is built with stone and shell tools and has beautiful carvings on its surface.
+This canoe has great significance as it was built before the first Westerners briefly visited the island and hence is of a design without Western influence.
+Its distinctive V-eed hull shape indicates good windward sailing ability and is proof that early Polynesian migrations would have been possible against prevailing winds.
+In 2009 Hanneke Boon, designer of the Polynesian inspired Wharram double canoes and initiator of the 'Lapita Voyage' expedition, arrived in Anuta on Lapita Anuta, a double canoe modeled on the traditional Anuta & Tikopia canoe hull shape.
+This canoe was donated to the island for long distance, independent transport.
+She video recorded this oldest canoe and made studies of the other canoes.

 Language

 Anutans speak the Anuta language (locally te taranga paka-Anuta), which is related to other Polynesian languages.